-- Language(s) used
+- Programming language(s) used

-- Deployment Diagrams (if any)
+- Deployment diagrams (if any)

 - Components used (load balancers, caching systems, etc...)

-- Database Replication / Sharding Information
+- Database replication/sharding Information

-- Planned Upgrades / Changes – Alerting us in advance of any new features or changes planned during the time of the audit can save significant time and rework
+- Planned upgrades/changes – alerting us in advance of any new features or changes planned during the time of the audit can save significant time and rework

-- Anything else you feel is worth mentioning.
+- Anything else you feel is worth mentioning

 You don't have to go to extremes with any of this.
 Too much information can cause extra work, too (lists of tables and columns are not necessary).
 Keep in mind that we have probably seen dozens of systems like yours, so just giving us “hints” about what's unique or noteworthy about your systems can be very effective.
 For example, “it's a social networking application using Ruby On Rails and we are not sharded yet, but we do a lot of caching” tells us a great deal.

 We highly recommend that all of our customers have alerting and monitoring systems in place.

-Although there are many of these packages available, we have found the combination of Nagios and Cacti to be very effective.
-Nagios MySQL plugins are available from www.nagiosexchange.com
+We have a comparison of a few recommended monitoring solutions on our blog here: https://www.percona.com/blog/2017/03/16/monitoring-databases-a-product-comparison/.
 If you need help installing or configuring them, please let us know.
 We are glad to assist.